syclee/esaas-hw1/README.md

 (Note: when you submit your assignment, we may also run additional test cases beyond the ones given here.)

-# Fun With Words and Strings
+# Part 1: Fun With Words and Strings

 Specs: `spec/fun_with_strings_spec.rb`